wgutto/wgutto/README.md

 Hello, I'm <ins>Augusto Brito</ins>. 🤓

-I am currently specializing in Frontend development, but I plan to become a Full Stack developer in the near future.
-I quickly adapt to new technologies and challenges, and I value teamwork as an essential way of growth and collaboration.
+I am currently pursuing a degree in Software Engineering and specializing in front-end development, with the goal of becoming a full stack developer in the near future.
+I adapt quickly to new technologies and challenges, and I value teamwork as an essential pillar for professional growth and effective collaboration.

 More about me below